Runner State and Reboots

 This section discusses how and when Digital Rebar performs reboots based on Workflows and BootEnv changes.

-There are two parts to this equation: the runner, aka drpcli in “process jobs” mode, and the DRP endpoint.
-The DRP endpoint is maintaining the state with regard to the machine object.
+There are two parts to this equation: the runner, aka drpcli in "process jobs" mode, and the DRP endpoint.
+The DRP endpoint maintains the machine object.
 This includes the task list and the fields (the important ones for now are stage, bootenv, and workflow).

 When a runner starts, the machine is runnable, and the machine Context field is the same as the context the Agent is listening for tasks on, the runner will start processing tasks.
 These tasks are the normal ones that you think about in the stages, but also special ones injected by DRP when the workflow, stage, or bootenv are set.

 When you look at a task list, you might see something like this example task list from a VirtualBox discovery workflow.

 That workflow is:

 for testing some stuff in ipmi.

 When DRP is told to set a workflow on a machine, it decomposes the

 workflow into tasks.
 There are some special tasks